Last update

 Our competitiveness must be viewed in relation to other European countries.
 But also in the context of the EU as a whole, in relation to the rest of the world.
 Europe as a whole has lost competitiveness in recent years.
 The GDP per capita of the United States has overtaken that of all the major European economies in recent years.

 This trend is likely to increase.
-We have also become less competitive in the sectors of the future, such as renewable energy and artificial intelligence.
-China dominates 80% of the world market for the manufacture of photovoltaic panels.
-And the biggest seller of electric cars is a Chinese manufacturer.
+Because we have also become less competitive in the sectors of the future, such as renewable energy and artificial intelligence.
+China dominates 80% of the world market for the manufacturing of photovoltaic panels.
+And the biggest seller of electric cars is a Chinese company.
 Silicon Valley in the United States continues to dominate the technology sector.
-After Google, Apple and Amazon, CHatGPT is the latest example of its success.
+After Google, Apple and Amazon, ChatGPT is the latest example of its success.

 To relaunch our competitiveness, we need two things in particular.
-Firstly, a competitive legal and fiscal framework and, secondly, ecosystem strategies in specific sectors.
+First, a competitive legal and fiscal framework and, second, ecosystem strategies in specific sectors.

 The legal framework in Europe and in Luxembourg is often complex, even too complex.
 This also requires a change of mentality.
-We need to move away from over-regulation and return to common sense.
+We need to move away from over-regulation and get back to common sense.
 Regulations should help companies to develop, not hinder their growth.

-• To ensure that our SMEs have the best possible conditions for development, the Minister of the Economy will again this year present a revision of the framework law on SMEs and is working on simplifying the administrative procedures for setting up a business.
+- To ensure that our SMEs have the best possible conditions for development, the Minister of the Economy will still this year present a revision of the framework law on SMEs and is working on simplifying the administrative procedures for setting up a business.

-A competitive framework also responds to the specific needs of different firms and varies according to sector and size of the company.
+A competitive framework also responds to the specific needs of different firms and adapts to the sector and size of the company.
 A country's competitiveness therefore also depends on innovation.
-And innovation often starts with a good idea from a start-up.
-But in addition to good ideas, start-ups need financial support and skilled workforce.
+And innovation often starts with a good idea in a start-up.
+But in addition to good ideas, start-ups need financial support and skilled workers.
 With this in mind, the regulatory and tax framework will be improved in the near future.

 But existing companies are also constantly innovating.
 That's why we welcome the swift approval of the tax credit for these activities.
 But we are now looking at ways to further optimise these measures.
-The 'once only' principle with the government will reduce the administrative burden for all companies and thus strengthen our competitiveness.
+The 'once only' principle will also reduce the administrative burden for all companies and strengthen our competitiveness.

 In addition to simplified regulations, our companies need an attractive tax framework.
 That's why we want to bring the corporate tax rate in line with the international average.
 To achieve this, the government proposes to reduce the corporate tax rate from 17% to 16% from 1 January 2025.

 All these measures will make us more competitive.
 They will give our businesses security.
 So they can plan, invest and grow.
 And help create jobs.
-But competitiveness doesn't just affect the national economy.
-It is essential in every sector.
+But we don't just need competitiveness at the national level.
+It is also essential in every sector.

 If Luxembourg is to continue to create a large number of high-quality jobs, it is essential to offer a high-performance ecosystem in strategic sectors.
 An ecosystem of this kind already exists in the data and communications sector, and it will be systematically improved.